Wired Perspectives: Multi-View Wire Art Embraces Generative AI: Bad case analysis

 When we use VectorFusion~\cite{jain2022vectorfusion} for 2D sketch generation, the results are limited by the diffusion prior.
 In general, given any text prompt, when the diffusion model generates images well, VectorFusion can also generate great sketches.
 However, this is not the case for {\ours}, as there are multi-view conflicts to consider.
 We analyse this problem with the following examples.

-Fig.\ref{fig:apple} shows the concepts of ``apple'', ``banana'' and ``flower''.
+Fig. \ref{fig:apple} shows the concepts of ``apple'', ``banana'' and ``flower''.
 However, we can notice that there is a lot of redundancy present in the sample of ``apple'', \eg, some leaves and a logo of ``apple'' in the centre.
 Compared to bananas and flowers, apples have a simpler structure.
 Therefore, if they are drawn within the same number of strokes, there are only two scenarios: the apples are drawn very intricately, or the bananas and flowers are drawn more abstractly.
-However, most powerful generative diffusion priors \cite{rombach2022high, shi2020improving} are trained on images only.
-This results in them having little abstraction ability, \ie, the ability to outline objects with simple strokes.
-Based on this reason, \textit{\ours} is better at making complex sketches, \eg, ``portraits of three people''.
+However, generative diffusion models like those in \cite{rombach2022high, shi2020improving}, trained solely on images, lack significant abstraction skills for simple stroke outlines.
+Consequently, \textit{\ours} is better at making complex sketches, \eg, ``portraits of three people''.
 This may go against human intuition.
+In addition, MVWA \cite{hsiao2018multi} mentioned that their method produces clearly visible artifacts due to the difficulty in resolving inconsistency from simple contours.
+Enhancing generative models' abstraction abilities could mitigate these challenges.

 Fig. \ref{fig:walter} shows the concepts of ``Walter White'', ``Jesse Pinkman'' and ``Saul Goodman''.
 We can notice that there is a lot of redundancy in the sample of ``Walter White''.
 It's common knowledge that Walter White is bald while Jesse Pinkman is not.
 During our generation process, their heads are positioned at the same height along the z-axis.
 Therefore, in order to draw Jesse's hair, \textit{\ours} has to add some extra strokes to the sideburns of Walter White.
 The potential for conflicting content of different viewpoints is an issue that users need to consider in future applications.